5 Things You Can Do Right Now to Ease Anxiety

-Mercifully, there ways you can extinguish the fire of anxiety inside you.
+Mercifully, there are ways you can extinguish the fire of anxiety inside you.
 These five examples are fast-acting, temporary solutions to help you feel better, calmer, more like yourself – right away.

-1. Fast-acting anti-anxiety drugs
+1. Fast-acting anti-anxiety medications

 The most common drugs for anxiety don’t provide short-term relief of emotional discomfort.
 They take time, sometimes weeks, to build up in your system.
 Clearly, that’s not what you need when you’re in a state of high anxiety or panic.